 I think that many and possibly most people focus on the 1st meaning of wealth.
 We are so concerned with material wealth while there are many other kinds of wealth that we should be striving for.
 It hasn’t always been this way though.
 The word “wealth” actually comes from two Old English words; “weal” (meaning well-being) and “th” (meaning condition of) which when combined means “the condition of well-being”.
 That is significantly different when compared with the common usage of the word wealth these days.

 I will be honest with you and admit that while still living in the U.S. I was as guilty as anyone regarding the need for outer wealth.
-I spent way too much time at work, focused more on my finances than my family and never felt that we had enough.
+I spent way too much time at work.
+Unfortunately, I focused more on my finances than my family.
+I felt I never felt that we had enough.
 Enough in those days was enough to leave my job and move to Thailand.
 It turns out I was richer than I once thought and since making the move my focus and priorties have shifted dramatically.

 The beginning of the shift was making the actual decision to move.
-Up to that point I was always focused on having more money, feeling that we wouldn’t be able to afford everything we wanted (note I said wanted) once we arrived in Thailand.
+Up to that point I was always focused on having more money.
+I felt that we wouldn’t be able to afford everything we wanted once we arrived in Thailand.
 My figures for the move ranged anywhere from $60k to $90k at that time.
-My wife didn’t feel the same way, but went along with me for some time, I think she was just waiting for the right moment to strike :)
+My wife didn’t feel the same way.
+But went along with me for some time.
+I think she was just waiting for the right moment to strike :)

 It Is Already In The Past So It Does Not Exist

 For those who haven’t visited Thailand it might help to know that the population is 99% Buddhist.
 This combined with the fact that Thailand is still by in large an agrarian society means that the Thais are a very non-confrontational and family oriented people.
-It is unusual to see arguments among Thais and they have a very flexible and laid back attitude to life in general.
+It is unusual to see arguments among Thais.
+They have a very flexible and laid back attitude to life in general.

-One of the most infuriating phrases for a foreigner in Thailand can be “mai bpen rai“, which we often take as meaning nevermind or even sorry.
+One of the most infuriating phrases for a foreigner in Thailand can be “mai bpen rai“.
+It means we often take as meaning nevermind or even sorry.
 In reality the phrase translates literally as “no is nothing” and the Thais really do mean it literally.
-One of the main tenents of Buddhism is to live in the present and when a Thai says mai bpen rai to you they mean something like “it is already in the past and so it doesn’t exist“.
+One of the main tenents of Buddhism is to live in the present.
+When a Thai says mai bpen rai to you they mean something like “it is already in the past and so it doesn’t exist“.
 Just as if it never happened.

-After that 5th month I saw my weight dropping (I’ve lost over 20 pounds since moving here), my stress levels dropping (I no longer have the knots in my neck and back that I thought were normal) and my relationship with my wife and daughter improving dramatically.
+After that 5th month I saw my weight dropping (I’ve lost over 20 pounds since moving here).
+My stress levels dropped too.
+I no longer have the knots in my neck and back that I thought were normal.
+Further, my relationship with my wife and daughter improving dramatically.
 How wonderful it is to spend time with your loved ones without any sense of rush or guilt because you “need” to be doing something else.

 How relaxing to spend your day doing the things you want to do and interacting with those who bring you happiness.
 And surprisingly, even though we are still living almost paycheck to paycheck here I have very little stress over my finances in the future.

-I am content with what we have and while I would like to have more I know it will take time, but even so we have pretty much everything we need right now.
-I honestly don’t think that if you gave me 1 million dollars our life would change all that much.
-I would continue to work on what I love, spend time with my family and seek out new connections.
-I don’t fret much about our future so I can’t even say that the money would give me any sense of security.
+I am content with what we have now.
+While I would like to have more I know it will take time, but even so we have pretty much everything we need right now.
+Honestly, I don’t think that if you gave me 1 million dollars our life would change all that much.
+I would continue to work on what I love and spend time with my family.
+I don’t fret much about our future.
+So I can’t even say that the money would give me any sense of security.

 Truly we have just this moment.
-You have no idea what the next moment will bring, so why not be content and happy with what you have and enjoy it to its fullest rather than focusing on what you don’t have and a future that may never come.
+You have no idea what the next moment will bring.
+So why not be content and happy with what you have? njoy it to its fullest rather than focusing on what you don’t have.
+Don’t think about a future that may never come.